-Tetra Tech has extensive experience working with artisanal and small-scale miners in close collaboration with governments, which generally are unable to provide technical support to artisanal mining communities.
-Tetra Tech has worked for the past ten years with the Kimberley Process Certification Scheme in West and Central Africa to strengthen traceability around diamonds from conflict-ridden zones.
-Through the PRADD I and II projects in the Central African Republic, Côte d’Ivoire, Guinea, and Liberia, Tetra Tech not only helped strengthen the diamond chain of custody but also helped rural communities diversify away from dependence on non-renewable diamond deposits.
-Tetra Tech also helped launch the Democratic Republic of Congo’s (DRC) first traceability system for artisanal gold, resulting in the first-ever export of certified, conflict-free artisanal gold from the DRC.
+For the past decade, we have worked with the Kimberley Process Certification Scheme in West and Central Africa to strengthen traceability around diamonds from conflict-ridden zones.
+Through the Property Rights and Artisanal Diamond Development (PRADD II) project in the Central African Republic (CAR), Côte d’Ivoire, Guinea, and Liberia, Tetra Tech not only helped strengthen the diamond chain of custody but also helped rural communities diversify their livelihoods away from dependence on non-renewable diamond deposits.
+We continue this work in CAR with the Artisanal Mining and Property Rights project, which includes a special emphasis on promoting economic and social inclusion of women.
+Tetra Tech also helped launch the Democratic Republic of Congo’s (DRC) first traceability system for artisanal gold with the Capacity Building for Responsible Minerals Trade project, resulting in the first-ever export of certified, conflict-free artisanal gold from the DRC.

-Secure property rights enhance women’s and vulnerable peoples’ ability to provide food and money for their households, increase their powers of negotiation, and often lead to active civic engagement.
-Yet, only a small percentage of women own or have control over land and other natural resources.
-Despite the vulnerability of these populations, they often play a key role in defending the natural resources upon which they depend.
-Protecting the rights of indigenous communities is critical to building resilience against climate change or erratic weather.
-Tetra Tech works to help strengthen legal frameworks to promote inclusivity, address cultural biases to broaden participation, and promote representation of women and vulnerable groups in governance structures.
-Learn more about our work empowering women and other vulnerable groups through the Kosovo Property Rights Program, the Colombia Land and Rural Development Project, and the Côte d’Ivoire PRADD II project.
+Secure property rights enhance women’s and vulnerable peoples’ ability to provide food and money for their households and has been shown to increase their voice and participation in community affairs.
+Yet only a small percentage of women have equitable access to, use, and control over land and resources, and women are far less likely to have documented property rights.
+Tetra Tech works to help strengthen legal frameworks and design effective implementation strategies to promote inclusivity, address cultural biases, and promote representation of women and vulnerable groups in governance structures.
+Learn more about our work empowering women and other vulnerable groups through the Kosovo Property Rights Program, the LRDP, and the Côte d’Ivoire PRADD II.